What is an Individual Education Plan?

 The Ministry of Education has developed a set of standards which outline what should be in every IEP, although, each school board has their own form for the IEP.
 However, all IEPs will include:

-- Reason for Developing the IEP – student identified exceptional by IPRC or student not formally identified but requires special education program/services.
+- Reason for Developing the IEP –includes whether the student has been identified as exceptional through the IPRC process, or that the student was not formally identified through IPRC but still requires access to special education program/services.

-- Subjects or courses where the IEP is used – the IEP should indicate the subjects or courses in which the student requires accommodations and/or modified expectations and all alternative programs.
+- Subjects or courses where the IEP is used – the IEP should indicate the subjects or courses in which the student requires accommodations and/or modified expectations, as well as all alternative programs.

 - Accommodations – refer to the special teaching and assessment strategies, human supports, and/or individualized equipment required to enable a student to learn and to demonstrate learning.
 These accommodations can include: